contactlab/contacthub-sdk-dotnet/README.md

 automatically create an empty customer, and all relevant events will be associated with them.
 Later, you will can update the associated customer through the `ExternalID`.

+In general, adding an event in this way is asynchronous and, as a result, the API does not reply with the newly generated identifier.

 **Examples:**

 Add an anonymous event with a `externalID` and then reconcile it with a customer: